 - Work breakdown structure (WBS) hierarchy.

 - Resource loaded activities.
 The schedule activities become work packages in BOEMax with matching start and finish dates and durations along with the resource assignment data.
-You have the option of importing the resource assignment data exactly as time phased in P6 or you can apply a distribution profile to the total base resource value imported into the proposal software.
+The proposal teams have the option of importing the resource assignment data exactly as time phased in P6 or they can apply a distribution profile to the total base resource value imported into the cost estimate software.

-Once the schedule data is pulled into BOEMax, the proposal team can apply rates to calculate indirect costs and add their basis of estimate (BOE) details in the estimate software.
+Once the schedule data is pulled into BOEMax, BOEMax automatically calculates indirect costs.
+The proposal team can then add their basis of estimate (BOE) details and narrative text in the cost estimate software.

 Steps to Enable Bi-Directional Cost and Schedule Integration with P6

 There are a few up-front steps that need to be completed before a proposal team can take advantage of the bi-directional cost and schedule integration with P6.

 Step 1.
 Determine what project unique code structures or flag fields you need to share between the schedule and cost data.
 Some may be at the WBS or activity level and some may be at the resource level.
 Plan ahead for what you may need for the proposal phase as well as the execution phase of the project.
 For example, you may need a charge number or earned value technique reference once work begins after authorization to proceed.